 Shop Bathroom Vanities under 30″ Wide:

-Many modern bathroom vanities are wall mounted – especially ones designed for a smaller bathroom.
+Many modern bathroom vanities can be wall mounted – especially ones on the smaller side.
 But while a little extra white space and a minimalist, floating design really are great ways to help make a cramped space feel more open, I would caution against discounting the usefulness of having a simple, open-shelf style vanity instead.
 The distinction might seem silly.
 After all, there’s certainly nothing stopping you from stowing a basket or two of towels underneath your wall mounted vanity.
-That said, an open shelf design can make the look feel a little more intentional and less cluttered – which is doubly important in a smaller space.
+That said, an open shelf design can make the look feel a little more intentional and less cluttered.
+That’s doubly important in a smaller space.